Using Free VPNs in 2024

 Is VPN Legal?

-6 Hidden Dangers to Using Free VPNs in 2020
+6 Dangers to Using Free VPNs in 2022

 So, you enjoy surfing the internet with “100% protection” but without any extra costs on your end?
 Well, heads up!
 Because you’re setting yourself up for target practice.

-Free VPNs will claim to protect you, allow you to surf restricted content, and download inaccessible movies, but here are 6 hidden dangers that you probably didn’t know about.
+Free VPNs will claim to protect you, allow you to surf any kind of content, and download inaccessible movies, but here are 6 dangers that you probably didn’t know about.

 1. Your online information is compromised